 So instead of trying to go to a gym (that isn’t open yet anyway), I’ve decided to make small changes in how I live my life.
 I’ve decided to add micro workouts to my daily trials and tribulations.
 Almost like a game of turning things that I am already doing anyway into exercise.
 I mean, I literally have a 35 lbs and 55 lbs pair of “dumbbells” running around me at all times anyway.
 So I might as well pick them up as I continue the journey towards making a better me.

-Spoiler alert: I don’t think keeping the wine bottle in another room, so you have to get up to refill your glass, will really make any difference.
+Spoiler alert: I don’t think to keep the wine bottle in another room, so you have to get up to refill your glass will really make any difference.
 At least it’s something, or maybe a place to start.